thomajad002/AI-Overlord-Chrome-Extension/README.md

     * To turn on Developer menu if you don't see that option, go to Advanced, and at the very botton toggle the `Show features for web developers` checkbox
 4. Once in the Developer menu click on `Allow unsigned extensions` checkbox
 5. Click on `Add Temporary Extension...` button
-6. Select the the `.zip` file location
+6. Select the the file location
 7. Navagate to Extensions tab and make sure it is Checked and enjoy.

+#### Note: These extensions are removed when you quit Safari or after 24 hours.

 ## Chrome Steps to add